SkillsUnion/tamkeen-software/docs/1-frontend/javascript-1/objects.md

 ## Hard-Coded Card Deck

-1 acceptable way to initialise a standard 52-card deck in our code is to hard-code it, i.e. manually specify each card and each of its attributes in code.
+An acceptable way to initialise a standard 52-card deck in our code is to hard-code it, i.e. manually specify each card and each of its attributes in code.
 Use this hard-coded deck for this module's exercises below.

 ```javascript
 var deck = [